"I'm a control freak by nature, and I feel like if I don't have any control, I get really anxious. I need to be able to have that say."

 They call each other "fashion soulmates."
 They describe their relationship as "big ideas, small details."

-This isn't just professional loyalty—it's Type 6 security building.
+This isn't just professional loyalty.
+It's Type 6 security building.
 When you find someone trustworthy, you hold on.
 You don't take risks on unknowns when you've already done the work of finding reliable people.

 Same core team.
 Same family involvement.
 Same deliberate, long-term approach to everything.